emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ce-en.md

   *Default*: `60s`

   The time interval for the periodic CPU check.
+Disabled on Windows platform.

 **sysmon.os.cpu_high_watermark**